godaddy-wordpress/godaddy-email-marketing/readme.txt

 1. Settings screen.
 2. A full list of your GoDaddy Email Marketing Webforms, with ready shortcodes
-3. The widget, on the front-end
+3. The widget, on the widgets page
-4. The widget, on the widgets page
+4. The widget, on the front-end

 == Changelog ==

+= 1.0.3 =
+* Added support for web form fancy fields
+* Made some styling changes to mobile view

+= 1.0.2 =

+* Fixed incorrectly loaded stylesheet
+* Minor style improvements to front-end form output

+= 1.0.1 =

+* Move the "Powered by GoDaddy Link" below the submit button and link it up to the correct place

 = 1.0 =
 * Initial version. forked from the Mad Mimi Sign Up Forms WordPress Plugin: https://wordpress.org/plugins/mad-mimi-sign-up-forms/